 FACT Oregon’s Community Training Events are classes and webinars (often free of charge) held around the state of Oregon for parents and families to learn about available supports.
 Check out their Calendar to see if any are available in your area.

 “The mission of the Challenged Athletes Foundation® (CAF) to provide opportunities and support to people with physical disabilities so they can pursue active lifestyles through physical fitness and competitive athletics.
 CAF believes that involvement in sports at any level increases self-esteem, encourages independence and enhances quality of life…”

 Ready Now!
-Emergency Preparedness Toolkit for People with Disabilities This tool kit from Oregon Health and Sciences University is a guide to help you prepare for an emergency.
+Emergency Preparedness Toolkit for People with Disabilities (PDF) This tool kit from Oregon Health and Sciences University is a guide to help you prepare for an emergency.
 The tools and checklists in this handbook can be used as a step-by-step guide to making an emergency plan.
 Some of the resources included are specific to the Portland area, the rest of the tools are useful no matter where you are!

 National Organization on Disability Emergency Preparedness for Persons in the Workplace with Disabilities Following the attacks of September 11, 2001, NOD launched the Emergency Preparedness Initiative to help emergency managers address disability concerns during an emergency, and to ensure that people with disabilities are included in planning, response, and recovery.
 NOD offers a range of emergency preparedness materials and resources, including:

 - Partners in Preparedness Brochure

 - Interactive map of Disability and Emergency Preparedness Resources